-You may get an invite as a family member or close friend to a child’s baptism.
-It is one of those ceremonies that are sacred and have significant meaning.
-It would be courteous to bring along a special gift for the child.
+You may get a baptism invite as a family member or close friend to a child.
+Now that the parents have finished preparing for a new baby, they are now holding a baptism ceremony that is sacred and has significant meaning.
+It is courteous and appropriate to bring along a special gift for the child.

 1. Special Gifts

 You may not always be in a position to give a substantial amount of cash as a gift.
 However, you should not feel restricted because you do not have to spend a fortune to give a lovely present.
-The best idea to go with is to get a gift that will last for a long time until the child is of age to appreciate it.
+The best idea to go with is to get a baptism gift that will last for a long time until the child is of age to appreciate it.

 The best baptism gifts can be stuffed animals, personalized books, jewelry, or a piggy bank.
 Your present should be unique, thoughtful, and useful to make it worthwhile.
 You can get an inexpensive present, or if you are particularly strapped for cash, you can come up with a DIY gift and customize it to suit the event.

 2. Closeness To The Family